 Documentation on our Gateway Marketplace!

-Topic as a Service is the favorite of many of us here: data owners now have the power to grant rights and permissions directly to their users, bypassing the traditional dependency on some Platform Ops team intervention.
+Topic as a Service in your Kafka UI is the favorite of many of us here: data owners now have the power to grant rights and permissions directly to their users, bypassing the traditional dependency on some Platform Ops team intervention.

 We've all been there: asking on Slack for some access, explaining which team you are part on, explaining that your team leader is on holidays and you quick need some access, explaining that your team has a new name and many things should change etc.